photogabble/website/content/tutorials/2023-01-23-programatically-add-tags-posts-in-11ty.md

 Unfortunately this method is as noisy as the simple regex approach because it's not _context aware_.
 If we are going to tech Eleventy how to parse hashtags then the solution used needs to be Markdown aware.
 With a little more research I found the seven-year-old [markdown-it-hashtag](https://www.npmjs.com/package/markdown-it-hashtag) plugin for the markdown-it library commonly used with Eleventy.

 Surprisingly for its age, this library worked although the matching regex it shipped with needed some fine-tuning as it continued to pick up hex numbers and references to GitHub issue numbers (e.g. #123) I had a few goes at formulating a regex that would match any string containing three or more alphanumerics but not all numerics, however, I am not _that_ good at Regex and ended up turning to the "void".
-Very soon a number of people had a go at solving the problem but [@barubary@infosec.exchange](https://infosec.exchange/@barubary) [response containing a working regex](https://notacult.social/@barubary@infosec.exchange/109740773056932482) was the best solution and they followed up with an even more terse one with:
+Very soon a number of people had a go at solving the problem but [@barubary@infosec.exchange](https://infosec.exchange/@barubary) [response containing a working regex](https://notacult.social/@barubary@infosec.exchange/109740773056932482) was the best solution, which after learning the context is hashtags they then followed up with an even more terse one with:

 ```regex
 (?!\d+\b)\w{3,}